kaltura/DeveloperPortalDocs/documentation/player-sdk/Kaltura-iOS-player-API-Base-Methods.md

 This article describes how to use the iOS Player API base methods to manage properties, events, and notifications.

 ## Using the Kaltura iOS player API Base Methods
-You can access the entire Player API through methods that enable the following:
+You can access the entire Player API through methods that enable the following functions.

-* Listen and respond to Player events (addJsListener/removeJsListener), which enables you to react to internal player events, such as beginning, playing, and pausing:
+* Listen and respond to Player events (addJsListener/removeJsListener): Enables you to react to internal player events, such as beginning, playing, and pausing:

 ```objective_c